arjunu/typoscope/README.md

-# Type Validator
+# Typoscope
 A runtime type validator for compound Javascript objects

 For a given object schema and object, it checks if the object satisfies the schema.

 ## Installation

-Drop the <a href="https://github.com/arjunu/type-validator/blob/master/src/type-validator.js">type-validator.js</a> file anywhere in your project to use it.
+Drop the <a href="https://github.com/arjunu/type-validator/blob/master/src/typoscope.js">typoscope.js</a>
+file anywhere in your project to use it.
 It's in ES6, transpile it before using if your project is in ES5.

 :exclamation:Node module coming soon :soon: